Grampians - 4 day

 Retrace footsteps to return to the coach and our place of stay by late afternoon.

-Meals: Morning tea, lunch
+Meals: Morning tea, lunch and dinner

-Accommodation: D’Altons Retreat
+Accommodation: D’Altons Retreat or Grampians Pioneer Cottages

 Meals: breakfast, lunch and dinner

-Meals: lunch (dinner at guest own expense)
+Meals: breakfast and lunch (at guest own expense)

 D’Altons is located within a few minutes walk of the main township at Halls Gap and features modern facilities and amenities, including an outdoor salt water pool (so don’t forget to bring your swimmers after a day’s walking!).
 We stay in lovely two bedroom log cabins which have been designed with functionality and space in mind.
 The Cottages are generously spread over our bush site to utilise the magnificent views of the Grampians ranges.
 The Cottages are constructed of rough sawn hardwood and complement the ambience of the National Park.